Bullseye (1980 American game show): Bonus Island

-The champion advanced to play the bonus round, referred to as "Bonus Island."
-Once again, he/she hit a button to stop the spinning windows.
+The champion advanced to play the bonus round, referred to as "Bonus Island," playing for cash and a prize package.
+Once again, he/she hit a button (again with a target decorated on it) to stop the spinning windows.
 For this round, however, the windows contained various dollar amounts ($100–$150–$200 originally, later increased to $100–$200–$300 during the fifth week).
 All three windows also contained bullseyes, and one contained a lightning bolt.

 After each safe spin, any dollar amounts appearing in the windows were added to the pot for this round.
 Originally, if any bullseyes appeared, the champion had the option to freeze those windows and put them out of play; this option was later removed and any windows showing bullseyes were automatically frozen.
 The champion could choose to stop at any time and keep the accumulated money, but if the lightning appeared, the round ended and he/she forfeited the money.
 The location of the lightning was not revealed until after the round was over, so the champion had no way of knowing whether it had been put out of play behind a bullseye.

-The champion won a prize package, usually worth between $2,000 and $4,000, by either spinning three bullseyes or surviving a given number of spins (originally ten, later reduced to seven) without finding the lightning.
-Spinning three bullseyes also awarded double the money in the pot, or $10,000 (originally $5,000) if the champion did so in a single spin.
-Surviving all spins awarded either $5,000 or all the money in the pot, whichever was greater.
+In order to win the round, the champion had to either spin three bullseyes or survive a set number of spins (originally ten, but reduced to seven beginning in the second season).
+If the champion won by spinning three bullseyes, the amount of money in the pot was doubled; if the champion managed to survive the allotment of spins without hitting lightning, his/her cash total would be augmented to $5,000 unless he/she had managed to accumulate more than that in the course of the round.
+If three bullseyes were spun in one turn, the champion won $10,000 in cash in addition to the prize package (originally $5,000).

 Except for the Celebrity Bullseye episodes, which did not offer prizes, the same prize package was at stake throughout a particular episode until won.